instituutnederlandsetaal/BlackLab/site/docs/guide/corpus-query-language.md

 There will be one match info named `w1` for the primary field searched (English in this case), and one named `w2` for the target field (Dutch).

+### rfield(): get only hits from a target field

+If you only want to see hits from the target field, you can use the `rfield` operator:

+    rfield('fluffy' =word=>nl 'pluizig', 'nl')

+This can be useful when, after running a parallel query, you want to show the highlighted contents of one of the target fields.
+In this case, you would like to only get the target hits (in `contents__nl`), not the source hits (in e.g. `contents__en`).

 ## Advanced subjects